How to choose paint colours: a complete guide for Toronto homeowners

 This one factor.
 Everything else is secondary.

 Natural light changes dramatically based on which direction your room faces.
-North-facing rooms get cool, indirect light—the kind that makes warm colours look dull and cool colours feel a bit cold.
+North-facing rooms get cool, indirect light, the kind that makes warm colours look dull and cool colours feel a bit cold.
 South-facing spaces get warm, generous light that flatters warm tones and mellows out cool ones.
 East-facing rooms get that warm morning glow.
 West-facing spaces?
 They deal with intense afternoon sun that can wash out lighter colours entirely.

 Then there's the seasonal thing.
 We live in Ontario.
 The light you get in July isn't even close to what you get in January.
 I painted a client's living room a beautiful mid-tone gray one August.
 She loved it for exactly six months.
 By December, she called it "depressing" because the winter light made it muddy.
 Same paint.
 Same walls.
 Completely different vibe.

 Time of day matters too.
 Your living room at 9 AM and your living room at 6 PM are basically two different rooms when it comes to colour.
-Here's what I tell every client: before you commit to anything, sit in the room at different times.
+What I tell every client: before you commit to anything, sit in the room at different times.
 Just sit.
 Look at the walls.
 Watch how the colour shifts.

 Room size and ceiling height

 Colour creates optical illusions.
 Light, cool colours recede and make small rooms feel bigger.
-Dark, warm colours push forward, making big rooms feel cozier—but also making small rooms feel like they're closing in on you.
+Dark, warm colours push forward, making big rooms feel cozier, but also making small rooms feel like they're closing in on you.

-Here's the thing though: small rooms don't have to be white or beige.
+That said, small rooms don't have to be white or beige.
 I painted a tiny bedroom in soft sage green once.
 It felt more spacious than the previous off-white.
 A deep charcoal?
 Stunning in a large family room with high ceilings.
 The point is being intentional about what you pick and why.

 Existing decor and flooring